Why We’re So Easily Duped (and what to do about it)

 - If needed, dump your account.
 If social media causes you to sin in anger and drive a wedge between you and those you ought be most trying to love, get rid of it.
 “For it is better for your social media to be cast into hell then your whole person” (my paraphrase of Jesus, Matthew 5:29).
 At the very least, most people would be wise to greatly restrict the amount of time they spend browsing social media.

 - Correct falsehoods.
 If I see someone posting a falsehood, I try to privately let them know they’ve been duped.
 This gives them the chance to correct it.
 I appreciate when people privately correct me.
 Most mature people can handle that.
 However, if there are already a hundred comments affirming the lie, the person is a repeat offender, or I’m short on time, I may try to gently and publicly comment a correction.
 This all depends on how well I may know someone.

 - Educate yourself.
 Read thoughtful stuff from people outside of your circle of agreement.

 You know what really irks me?
 It’s when I become one of the duped.
 Please help me when I am.
+My trustworthiness matters to my heart, my witness, and our world.
 Let’s do better, friends.
 Friends is what we are, right?